fsch0203/file2fit/file2convert/readme.md

 # File2convert

 Converts one or more files into a different format.
 The files can be from 3 different categories:
-- Image files = bmp, gif, ico, jpg, jpeg, png, psd, psp, tga, tif, tiff, wmf, webp
+- Image files: bmp, gif, ico, jpg, jpeg, png, psd, psp, tga, tif, tiff, wmf, webp
-- Music files = wav, mp3, flac, ape, ogg
+- Music files: wav, mp3, flac, ape, ogg
-- Document files = md, html, epub, txt, tex, xml (if pandoc is installed)
+- Document files: md, html, epub, txt, tex, xml (if pandoc is installed)

 The utility is based on